-You might have heard the enigmatic acronym “HDR” in reference to photography.
-It stands for “High Dynamic Range” and it creates photos with gorgeous, impossible detail and clarity.
-Keep reading to learn more, and see how you can use it.
+You might have heard the enigmatic acronym “HDR” in reference to photography, or even seen it as a feature on your smartphone.
+It stands for “High Dynamic Range”, and it creates photos with gorgeous, impossible detail and clarity–though it can also help you avoid silhouettes and other issues in normal photos.

 Today we’ll learn about the different types of HDR imaging, demystify some confusing terminology, and look at the the various reasons that why HDR even exists in the first place.
 If you’re ready to expand your knowledge of photography, dive right in.

 What Is HDR and Why Would I Need It?

 Cameras are limited to the amount of image detail they can record when the sensor is exposed to light.
 Whether you’re using the auto settings or are taking pics using skillfully tuned manual settings, your goal is trying to take advantage of the available light to maximize the detail in the result image.
 The problem is, when you’re shooting heavy shadows and bright lights, you are forced into losing detail in one range or the other.

 A skilled photographer can tune her elements of exposure to achieve great detail in shadows or highlights, or choose the middle of the road, “proper” exposure solution, and lose some detail in both.
 Lots of detail in the highlight areas will turn everything else to a solid, dark black (top left below).
 Focusing on the detail in the darker areas will wash out the highlight areas (bottom right below).
 Most people probably choose something in the middle to get a decent looking picture, but it still isn’t ideal.

 Using this sort of “normal” exposure, where a photographer has to make these sorts of tough decisions, is sometimes called “Standard” or “Low” Dynamic Range imaging.